 - Preheat the oven to 350F and line a baking sheet with parchment paper.

 - In a large bowl combine the melted butter or coconut oil, nut butter, vanilla, eggs and honey.
 Mix with an electric mixer on medium speed until combined.

-- Add the remainder of the ingredients and mix with a rubber spatula (or your hands!) until all ingredients are combined.
+- Add the remainder of the ingredients and continue to mix on medium speed (or use your hands!) until all ingredients are combined.

-- Place tablespoons of cookie dough along the parchment-lined baking sheet, spacing 1-2 inches apart and pressing down slightly with the palm of your hand, and bake for about 10 minutes or until the edges are golden.
+- Place heaping tablespoons of cookie dough along the parchment-lined baking sheet, spacing 1-2 inches apart and pressing down slightly with the palm of your hand, and bake for about 10 minutes or until the edges are golden.

 - Let the cookies rest on the cookie sheet for around 5-10 minutes (the vegan version is a bit crumbly when warm), and gently transfer them with a metal spatula to a baking rack to cool.
 These cookies freeze well in a sealed bag or container for up to 1 month.